NolanMelander/PokemonRpgTools/README.md

 # Pokemon Rpg Tools
-##### VERSION 0.0.1 - ALPHA
+##### VERSION 0.0.2 - ALPHA
 Created by Nolan Melander

 ## About

-Pokemon Rpg Tools will be a program that will provide several tools centered around the pokemon games.
-Kivy is currently the planned GUI that will be used to provide a interface for the various tools as they are completed.
+Pokemon Rpg Tools will  provide several tools centered around the pokemon game.

+## Update Notes
+* Fixed several typos
+* Began framework for the Trainer Card Creator (0.0.1 - Alpha) and Route Generator (0.0.1 - Alpha)
 ## Future Features

 These and other features are currently planned for Pokemon Rpg Tools